 Assumed into heaven, Mary links the Church as we are now with the Church as we hope to be. when Christ has destroyed every sovereignty and every other authority and power.
 And the last enemy to be destroyed in death.
 [1 Corinthians 15:26-27]

 Conscious as we all are of our own death to come, death often seems like the ultimate atttack on all our hopes.
 Our world is full of natural disasters, inexplicable personal tragedies, and deliberate destruction.
 Violence and sickness seem to surround us.
 So powerful does the dragon of death appear, that it dared to attack even Jesus.
 Only after death had done its worst did God decisively step in, conquering death by raising Jesus from the dead.
 In Christ, God has given us an alternative future.
 And, in Mary, Christ's resurrection has, so to speak, become contagious.
 In Mary's assumption, God has shown himself as her life and her hope - and so also our life and our hope.

 Today, Mary magnifies the Lord on high.
 She has already led the way for us in being there.
 May she now also show us how to get there.
 For where she is, there we hope to be.

-Homily for Trinity Sunday, Immaculate Conception Church, Knoxville, TN, May 27, 2018.
+Homily for the Solemnity of the Assumption of the Blessed Virgin Mary, Immaculate Conception Church, Knoxville, TN, August 15, 2018.